 Yes, something is strange here.
-Among with getting rid of my DSLR/Mirrorless cameras, I am also no longer using a laptop.
-I tried the iPad Pro 12.9 for several months, but in the end, the size of the tablet forced me to use larger bags than I wanted to use.
-I loved the huge screen, but I'd rather be able to run around with a small Domke shoulder bag than a proper laptop bag or a backpack.
+Along with getting rid of my DSLR/Mirrorless cameras, I am also no longer using a macbook pro laptop.
+I tried the iPad Pro 12.9 for a few months, but in the end, the size of the tablet forced me to use larger bags than I wanted to use.
+I loved the huge screen, but I'd rather be able to run around with a small Domke shoulder bag than a standard-sized laptop bag or a backpack.
 So I gave up the larger iPad for the 9.7" Pro version.
-Essentially, all the specs are the same, but with a smaller foot print.
+Essentially, most of the specs are the same, but with a smaller foot print.

 Gear & Accessories